Boten Anna

 "Boten Anna" ("Anna the Bot") is a song by Swedish musician Basshunter, from his first studio album, LOL.
 Following the single's release in 2006, Basshunter gained popularity in his native Sweden, as well as Finland, Denmark, Iceland, Norway, Poland and the Netherlands.
 The song topped hit charts and, on 3 May 2006, was named Norway's official Russ-song of the year.
-It was also the most popular song at The Gathering demo party 2006.
+It was also the most popular song at The Gathering LAN party 2006.
 An English version titled "Now You're Gone", sung by Sebastian Westwood, using unrelated lyrics, was released in December 2007.

+In 2023, Basshunter collaborated with Victor Leksell on "Ingen kan slå (Boten Anna)".
+It peaked on the Swedish singles chart at number four.

 Lyrics and composition

-The Swedish lyrics of "Boten Anna" tell the story of a female IRC user who the vocalist believes is a bot but later finds out to be a beautiful woman, although she will always remain a bot in his eyes.
+The Swedish lyrics of "Boten Anna" tell the story of a female Internet Relay Chat user who the vocalist believes is a bot but later finds out to be a beautiful woman, although she will always remain a bot in his eyes.
 The song is based on an actual experience of Basshunter.
-His friend said he would create a bot with administrative capabilities to keep order in his channel, #BassHunter.se; when this happened Jonas saw a new user with administrative capabilities named "Anna" enter the channel, and naturally thought this was the bot.
-Months later, he learned that Anna was actually not a bot, but was his friend's girlfriend; the embarrassment, he says, inspired him to create the song.
+At the beginning of 2006 he created #basshunter.se channel in QuakeNet with the help of a fan.
+The fan created a bot with administrative capabilities; when this happened, Basshunter saw a new user with administrative capabilities named "Anna" enter the channel, and thought this was the bot.
+One day in March, Basshunter returned home after playing at the club La Cocaracha in Halmstad.
+He and his friends played the computer game Counter-Strike while they were connected to the chat program mIRC.
+Basshunter typed a command into the command line to the bot to kick himself out of the channel.
+His drunk friend had taken control of the bot and kicked everyone out of the channel except for the two of them.
+Channel users started laughing, and it turned out that Anna was the fan's girlfriend.

-Despite the esoteric subject of the lyrics, the song was well received by mainstream media, albeit the word bot was frequently mistaken for boat - the Swedish word bot ("bot") is commonly pronounced almost the same as båt ("boat") in the unusual dialect spoken by Altberg (Basshunter).
-The double meaning of the word kanal — which can refer to an IRC channel, as well as a canal, added to the confusion.
+The artist stated that the song is easy to understand and sing, even when the person singing does not speak the Swedish language.
+The Swedish word "bot" ("bot") was frequently mistaken for "boat" ("båt").
+The double meaning of the word "kanal" – which can refer to an IRC channel, as well as a water canal, added to the confusion.

 "Boten Anna" has a tempo of 140 beats per minute and is written in the key of A minor.